How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 Delivery service is essential for a water refilling station business to thrive.

 A motorcycle with a two-tier sidecar can carry around 8-12 bottles per trip, depending on the size of the bottle.
 Depending on how far your deliveries are, you can finish a trip in about 30 minutes to 1 hour.
-You should estimate how many trips you need per day to make a good profit.
+You should estimate how many daily trips you need to make a good profit.

-If you’re not a franchisee, you must also shell out money for other supplies like a heat gun, water containers, sanitizer soap, signage, and stickers bearing your business logo/name.
+If you’re not a franchisee, you must also shell out money for supplies like a heat gun, water containers, sanitizer soap, signage, and stickers bearing your business logo/name.

 11. Hire Employees